burnsred/entity/packages/entity/README.md

 # @burnsred/entity

+An `Entity` defines an object composed of `Field`s.

-An `Entity` is a class defining a set of fields and validation / cleaners.
+Each `Field` specifies a type, along with a set of `cleaners` and `validators`.

-It provides a factory function `dataToRecord` to create a `Record` based on its defined fields.
+It provides a factory function `dataToRecord` to create a `Record` based on its defined fields, as well as `toData` to reduce a record to plain JS types.